What is a Grow Zone?

 What They Don’t Tell You

-In general, humidity, sun exposure, winter protection and summer heat are not factored into a grow zone.
-Neither is soil condition, a critical factor in the ongoing health of any tree and shrub.
-Here’s an example; The grow zone for portions of the snow belt along Lake Erie have the same grow zone as parts of central Texas.
+In general, humidity, sun exposure, winter protection, and summer heat are not factored into a grow zone.
+Neither is soil condition, a critical factor in the ongoing health of any tree or shrub.
+Here’s an example; The grow zone for portions of the snow belt along Lake Erie has the same grow zone as parts of central Texas.
 Chances are you wouldn’t be looking for the same trees or shrubs for both areas.

 So as the USDA states, use your grow zone as a guideline but take into consideration other factors.
 If you are not familiar with a plant you want to buy online and you’re not sure if it will do well, use the Grow Zone Hardiness Map as the first place to start.